Hyeoncheolkim91/SortingAlgorithm/README.md

 Overview
 One of the most important ADTs is the Dictionary and one of the most studied problems is sorting.
 In this assignment, you will write multiple implementations of sorting algorithms.
+You must understand when comparisons and movements happen.

 # Execute
 1. Input a number of size of list you wish to sort.